Smb0660/sample-oauth/README.md

 and after that copy and DML.sql file.

 ## Postman
 You can use postman for sending requests.
-Run application in your local machine.

 #### Run application
 Run application in your local machine